OutSystems/OutSystemsNow-Android/Outsytems/plugins/org.apache.cordova.file/doc/index.md

 If your application is new, or has never previously stored files in the persistent filesystem, then the "internal" setting is generally recommended.

+## BlackBerry Quirks

+`DirectoryEntry.removeRecursively()` may fail with a `ControlledAccessException` in the following cases:

+- An app attempts to access a directory created by a previous installation of the app.

+> Solution: ensure temporary directories are cleaned manually, or by the application prior to reinstallation.

+- If the device is connected by USB.

+> Solution: disconnect the USB cable from the device and run again.

 ## iOS Quirks
 - `FileReader.readAsText(blob, encoding)`